 Summary of Experience

-M.B.A., the State University of New York at Albany
+M.B.A., the State University of New York

 B.S., Business Administration, St. John Fisher College

 Federal Energy Regulatory Commission; Federal Nuclear Regulatory Agency; Maine Public Utilities Commission; New York Public Service Commission

 We provided strategic planning support for the client’s senior management retreat focused on the “Utility of the Future.”
 We profiled the principal driving forces impacting the industry, including economic, demographic, regulatory, and technological trends, and characterized the risks and opportunities created for utilities.